ligato/docs/docs/user-guide/concepts.md

 This section describes how the Ligato vpp-agent works with KV data stores.

 !!!
 Note
-    There are a number of similar terms in this documentation and elsewhere used to define what is essentially a data store or database of key-value (KV) pairs or more generally structured data objects.
-These terms include but are not limited to KV database, KVDB, KV store and so on.
-Unless otherwise noted, we will use the term `KV data store` in the documentation text in this section and elsewhere in the documentation.
+    Terms such as KV database, KVDB, KV store and KV data store are all terms that define a data store or database of key-value (KV) pairs or more generally, structured data objects.
+Unless otherwise noted, we will use the term `KV data store` in this documentation.
 The term `KVDB` might appear in the code examples and this will remain as is.

-    `Connector` is a term that applies to any plugin providing access or connectivity to an external entity such as a KV data store.
+    `Connector` is a plugin providing access or connectivity to an external entity such as a KV data store.
 The etcd plugin is considered a connector.